PCR

 Usage Guidelines

 Products and content are covered by one or more patents, trademarks and/or copyrights owned or controlled by New England Biolabs, Inc (NEB).
 The use of trademark symbols does not necessarily indicate that the name is trademarked in the country where it is being read; it indicates where the content was originally developed.
+All other trademarks are the property of their respective owners.
 The use of this product may require the buyer to obtain additional third-party intellectual property rights for certain applications.
 For more information, please email busdev@neb.com.

 This product is intended for research purposes only.
 This product is not intended to be used for therapeutic or diagnostic purposes in humans or animals.